terlampau-top/terlampau-top.github.io/README.md

    `hugo`
 4. redeploy with
    `netlify deploy`
-   it looking good, push to production with
-   `netlify deploy --prod`
+   if it looking good, push to production with `netlify deploy --prod`